wiretrustee/docs.wiretrustee.com/docs/wiretrustee-vs-traditional-vpn.md

 These are similar to the signaling servers used in [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Signaling_and_video_calling#the_signaling_server)

-Thanks to [NAT traversal techniques](https://en.wikipedia.org/wiki/NAT_traversal), outlined in the [Why Wireguard with Wiretrustee?](/why-wireguard-with-wiretrustee) section above, Wiretrustee installation doesn't require complex network and firewall configuration.
+Thanks to [NAT traversal techniques](https://en.wikipedia.org/wiki/NAT_traversal), outlined in the [Why Wireguard with Wiretrustee](/why-wireguard-with-wiretrustee) section, Wiretrustee installation doesn't require complex network and firewall configuration.
 It just works, minimising the maintenance effort.